endrollex/miniroll/README.md

 Introduction:
 -------------
-It do not need database, using a very simple framework with file system, just like a Blog Hello World.
+miniroll do not need database, using a very simple framework with file system, just like a Blog Hello World.
 But it may be cumbersome to use.
 You shall modify some codes to create own blog style.
 For reference.

 How to Run:
 -----------